Remember the Pants

 "Put Wonder Woman in a pair of pants!" said DC Comics

-The DC Comics "pants edict" is an interesting moment in comic book history, particularly tied to the New 52 relaunch in 2011.
-During this time, DC wanted to modernize its superhero universe with redesigned costumes, new origin stories, and a fresh status quo, plus there was a desire to be on the right side of critical pressure against the "skimpy costume" complaints that had been thrown at superhero comics for decades.
+The DC Comics "pants edict" is an important moment in 21st century comic book history, an event tied to the New 52 relaunch in 2011.
+During this time, DC wanted to modernize its superhero universe with redesigned costumes, new origin stories, and a fresh status quo.
+Plus, there was a desire to be on the "right side" of critical pressure building against the "skimpy costume" complaints that had been thrown at superhero comics for decades.
 The goal to make female characters' costumes more practical and less revealing directly led to superheroines wearing pants instead of skirts, leotards, or briefs.

 The Origins of the "Pants Edict"

-In 2011, DC Comics editorial initially pushed for more modest and practical costume redesigns for their female superheroes.
-The most prominent example was Wonder Woman, who was briefly redesigned to wear pants.
+In 2011, DC Comics editorial initially pushed for more practical costume redesigns for their female superheroes with a theme of de-emphasizing the idealized body types typical of the four-color genre.
+The most prominent example of this effort was Wonder Woman, who was briefly redesigned to wear pants.
 This design was first introduced in 2010, before the official New 52 relaunch, in Wonder Woman #600 (written by J. Michael Straczynski and illustrated by Jim Lee).
 The restyled costume featured black pants, a darker jacket-like top, and toned-down accessories.

 The New 52 and Costume Controversy